ai-data-innovators/ChatGPT-for-Salesforce/README.md

   * Token URL = https://<your subdomain>/services/oauth2/token
   * Scope: api, refresh_token, offline_access
   * Token Exchange Method: Default (POST request)
-7. For OpenAPI schema, you can download a [sample YAML file](https://github.com/ai-data-innovators/ChatGPT-for-Salesforce/blob/main/sample-salesforce-api-spec-for-custom-gpt.yaml).
+7. For OpenAPI schema, you can download this tested sample: [sample-salesforce-api-spec-for-custom-gpt.yaml](https://github.com/ai-data-innovators/ChatGPT-for-Salesforce/blob/main/sample-salesforce-api-spec-for-custom-gpt.yaml).
   * Use a text editor to replace "ai-experience-dev-ed.develop.my.salesforce.com" with your subdomain.
 There are a few places to change in the initial version.
   * Copy and paste the resulting file to the schema textbox.
 (The "Import from URL" function does not work at time of writing. )